adwyze/blog/src/posts/our-new-identity-granular/index.md

+---
+path: "/our-new-identity-granular"
+date: "2018-03-12"
+title: "Our New Identity - Granular"
+description: "Launch of Granular's new brand identity and user interface"
+robots: "index, follow"
+---
-# Our New Identity — Granular
+# Our New Identity - Granular

 We have all been there.
 You stay up all night preparing the presentation for your monthly marketing review and you show up thinking you have every question